danmkt00/Amazon-Clone/planning/backlog.md

 # Backlog

-A collection of user stories you can choose from.
-Stories inside each priority level are not necessarily in order, it's up to your group to decide how they fit into your strategy.
-These are also just suggestion, feel free to change them or create your own!

 ## Must-Haves

 > these are necessary for basic usability

+- As a user I want to see the logo and my address of delivering so i need a left navbar
+- As a user I want to search through the website so i need a search navbar
+- As a user I want to select a website language, see my Account list, my orders and my basket so i need a tools navbar
+- As a user I want to have access to main navigation so i need a main navbar
+- As a user I want to see cards with products so i need a main section
-- [ ] As a ...
-I want to ... so that ...
+- As a user I want to see all the info about the website, select website's language and country, so i need a footer
-  - _Given [context] when [a specific action is performed] then [a set of consequences should occur]_

 ## Should-Haves

-> these will complete the user experience, but are not necessary

-- [ ] As a ...
-I want to ... so that ...
-  - _Given [context] when [a specific action is performed] then [a set of consequences should occur]_
+- none

 ## Could-Haves

-> would be really cool ... if there's time

-- [ ] As a ...
-I want to ... so that ...
-  - _Given [context] when [a specific action is performed] then [a set of consequences should occur]_
+- none